dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

-When we also take into account that some of the issues you need to resolve have a very easy fix that would take you only about ten to fifteen minutes to implement, then the total time you have to invest to resolve a single bug might be more than three times higher than the initial estimate.
+When we also take into account that some of the issues you need to resolve have a very easy fix that would take you only about ten to fifteen minutes to implement, then the total time you have to invest to resolve a single bug might be more than three times higher than the initial estimate due to not having a proper system and process in place.

 Even more time you would need to waste if the fifteen minute bug requires you to set up and configure for example LDAP server to fix it, which is not that